fschn90/nixos/README.md

 ## TO-DOs:

 ### Bugs
-- check sops required keys on all machines: "Failed to get the data key required to decrypt the SOPS file."
 - smartctl_exporter and scrutiny error logs
 - spotify keeps redownloading saved songs when starting application every time
-- helix does not yank into system clipboard

 ### Minor Features
-- prometheus data on extra zfs dataset?
 - persist deluge config
 - two zfs tanks unlocked with one password prompt